These Terms are for the Provision of Investigative, Surveillance Activities, Debt Recovery and Litigation Support Services.

 13. Documentation/Personal Data

-13.1 Documents provided to us are sent by you at your own risk, and we take no responsibility for ensuring safe receipt.
+13.1 Documents sent by you to us are sent at your own risk, and we take no responsibility for ensuring safe receipt.
 You should send original documents by secure mail, such as special delivery or courier, and where originals are not necessary, you should send copies only.
-Emails containing personal data should be sent encrypted with a unique password and compliant with the requirements under Article 32 of the General Data Protection Regulations (GDPR).
+You are responsible for ensuring any personal information sent to us electronically is done so with the appropriate technical measures to ensure that the information is protected during sending.

-13.8 For the avoidance of doubt instructions are accepted on the basis that our Services are conducted under the direction of the Client and as such we shall be deemed to be the Data Processor and the Client, and/or the principal shall be deemed the Data Controller, unless we determine the manner and the purpose of the processing, in which case, we shall be Data Controller or Joint Data Controller.
-The handling of personal data will be in accordance with the Clients instructions and direction.
+13.9 For the avoidance of doubt instructions are accepted on the basis that our Services are conducted under the direction of the Client and as such we shall be deemed to be the Data Processor and the Client, and/or the principal shall be deemed the Data Controller, unless we determine both the manner and the purpose of the processing, in which case, we shall be Data Controller or Joint Data Controller.

 14. Limitation of Liability